astaves/BankDemo-1/demos/onprem/psql/README.md

 - Rocket&reg; Enterprise Developer or Rocket&reg; Enterprise Server.
 - A TN3270 terminal emulator.
-   You can use the Rocket&reg; Host Access for the Cloud session server and the TN3270 emulator included with both Enterprise Developer and Enterprise Server.
+   You can use the Rocket Software Secure Host Access (SHA) session server and the TN3270 emulator included with both Enterprise Developer and Enterprise Server.
 - Ensure that the Directory Server service (MFDS) is running and listening on the default port (86).
 - Ensure that the Enterprise Server Common Web Administration (ESCWA) service is running and listening on the default port (10086).
 - PostgreSQL version 12 or later.